Japanese Tea Garden (San Francisco)

 The Japanese Tea Garden (日本茶園) in San Francisco, California, is a popular feature of Golden Gate Park, originally built as part of a sprawling World's Fair, the California Midwinter International Exposition of 1894.
 Though many of its attractions are still a part of the garden today, there have been changes throughout the history of the garden that have shaped it into what it is today.

 The oldest public Japanese garden in the United States, this complex of many paths, ponds and a teahouse features plants and trees pruned and arranged in a Japanese style.
 The garden's 3 acres contain sculptures and structures influenced by Buddhist and Shinto religious beliefs, as well as many elements of water and rocks to create a calming landscape designed to slow people down.

+The Japanese Tea Garden is now one of the three locations of the Gardens of Golden Gate Park, along with the San Francisco Botanical Garden and the Conservatory of Flowers.

 History

 The Japanese Tea Garden began as the Japanese Village and Tea Garden at the 1894 World's Fair.
 It was built by Australian born George Turner Marsh, who hired Japanese craftsmen to construct the site.
 After the close of the fair, Marsh sold his concession to the city of San Francisco for $4,500.
 Makoto Hagiwara, a Japanese immigrant and gardener, was then hired to manage the garden.
 He personally oversaw the modification of the temporary Japanese Village fair exhibit to the permanent Japanese Tea Garden and was official caretaker of the garden for most of the time between 1895 and 1925.
 He imported from Japan many plants, birds, and the now famous koi fish, and he more than tripled the size of the garden.

 After San Francisco's 1915 Panama–Pacific International Exposition closed, the South Gate, the Temple Gate, and the Pagoda were acquired from that fair's Japanese exhibits.

 Following Makoto Hagiwara's death in 1925 his daughter, Takano Hagiwara, and her children became the proprietors and maintainers of the garden.
 With the onset of World War II in America and rising anti Japanese sentiment, Takano Hagiwara and her family were evicted from the family's home and sent to an internment camp.
 120,000 Japanese and Americans of Japanese descent were sent to internment camps during the war.
-Despite John McLaren's agreement with Hagiwara, the displacement of his family disrupted their stay at a promised century long home and the family was not allowed back or reimbursed after the war ended.
+Despite John McLaren's agreement with Hagiwara, the displacement of his family terminated their residence in their home in the garden, which McLaren had promised for 99 years and the family was not allowed back or reimbursed after the war ended.
 In the period of their absence, the garden was renamed "The Oriental Tea Garden," and some structures expressing Japanese sentiment were demolished, including the Hagiwara home, and the original Shinto Shrine.
 Japanese tea servers were replaced with Chinese women in their traditional dress.